srikanthbisai/Role_based_Access_Control/README.md

                  Code splitting and custom hooks for modularity.
                  Centralized error handling using try-catch.
                  Search & Filter:
-                 Search users by name with optimized filtering logic.
+                 Search users by name by wrapping the filter function inside useCallback hook for memoisation.
   Responsive Design:
                  Fully mobile-friendly layout.